LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-01-18-rustlings-move-semantics.md

    }
    ```

-   In this solution, function signature (not only the name!) is changed to take `vec: &Vec<i32>`
+   In this solution, the function signature (not only the name!) is changed to take `vec: &Vec<i32>`
    instead of `vec: Vec<i32>`.
 Now the function doesn't take ownership of the given argument.
-   Instead, function *borrows* variable and make clone of it within the function.
+   Instead, function *borrows* variable and makes clone of it within the function.

 3. Make `fill_vec` *mutably* borrow its argument (which will need to be
    mutable), modify it directly, then not return anything.
 Then you can get rid